 Introduction

-Optical wireless communication (OWC) transmits data by intensity modulating optical sources, such as light- emitting diodes (LEDs) and laser diodes (LDs), faster than the persistence of the human eye.
-OWC merges lighting and data communications in applications such as area lighting, signboards, streetlights, vehicles, and traffic signals.
-This standard describes the use of OWC for wireless personal area networks (WPAN).
+Optical wireless communication (OWC) transmits data by intensity-modulating optical sources, such as light- emitting diodes (LEDs) and laser diodes (LDs), faster than the perception of the human eye.
+OWC merges lighting infrastructures and data communications in applications such as area lighting, signboards, streetlights, vehicles, and traffic signals.
+This standard describes the use of OWC for wireless specialty networks (WSN).
 Some of the characteristics found in this standard are as follows:

 Star topology supporting point-to-point, broadcast and MIMO operation